zzz845zz/kaist-cp.github.io/pages/join.md

 ## Requirements

-- **All new graduate students are required to finish at least one of the followings before joining the lab.** So please start working on one of them ASAP.
+- **All new graduate students are required to finish at least two of the followings before joining the lab.** So please start working on one of them ASAP.

     + Homework assignments of [KAIST CS420: Compiler Design](https://github.com/kaist-cp/cs420).